trayio/threadneedle/README.md

 })
 ```

-If `url` is a function, it will get evaluated and prepended.
+If `baseUrl` is a function, it will get evaluated and prepended.

 ### data

 Data for POST, PUT etc that you want to send in every request.
 Gets deep extended by the `data`
 config in the individual methods.

 ```js